isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A `*_view<T>` refers to zero or more mutable `T`s unless `T` is a `const` type.

 "Pointer arithmetic" is best done within `span`s.
-A `char*` that points to something that is not a C-style string (e.g., a pointer into an input buffer) should be represented by an `span`.
+A `char*` that points to something that is not a C-style string (e.g., a pointer into an input buffer) should be represented by a `span`.
 There is no really good way to say "pointer to a single `char`" (`string_span{p, 1}` can do that, and `T*` where `T` is a `char` in a template that has not been specialized for C-style strings).

 * `zstring`		// a `char*` supposed to be a C-style string; that is, a zero-terminated sequence of `char` or `null_ptr`